x1ao4/plex-scanner/README.md

 Only `[server]` and `[mode]` are required items in the configuration file, other items can be set as needed, or left blank.

 ## How the Script Works
 plex-scanner works by using the `[directories]`, `[libraries]`, and `[exclude_directories]` in the configuration file to filter out directory prefixes.
 It then combines these with the `folder name` provided by the user to construct potential paths for the folders that need to be scanned.
-By checking whether these paths exist, it filters out the actual paths of the folders that need to be scanned and performs the scanning.
+By checking whether these paths exist (when `local_mode = True`), it filters out the actual paths of the folders that need to be scanned and performs the scanning.

 For example, when the configuration is as follows:
 ```
+[mode]
+continuous_mode = True
+local_mode = True

 [directories]
 Movies = /Users/x1ao4/Media/Ali/Movies
 TV = /Users/x1ao4/Media/Ali/TV;/Users/x1ao4/Media/Xunlei/TV